navikt/helse-rpi-monitor/README.md

 ```

 ## Bootstrap
-Make sure inventory is up to date.
+Make sure `inventory.yaml` is up to date.
 ```
 ansible-playbook playbook.yml -b -i inventory.yaml --ask-pass
 ```

+## Map host to Grafana board
+Make sure `screenMap.json` is up to date.

+## Ugly hack to get Azure token
+SSH to each host (or use xpanes)
+- Open new browser: `chromium-browser https://portal.office.com/`
+- Log in using any valid AD user
+- Close all browsers: `killall chromium-browse`